 Frequently asked questions

-Here are some questions that we are frequently asked in regards to legacy gifts:
+Here are some questions that we are frequently asked in regards to leaving a gift in your Will:

 Q. Why do I need a Will?